Tortar/PowerPointAudio-Extractor/README.md

 # Setup

-First, if you don't have them, install python3 (remember to check the 'add python PATH' tick box during the installation) and pip on your pc, you can follow [this guide](https://phoenixnap.com/kb/install-pip-windows) if you want.
+First, if you don't have it, install python3 (remember to check the 'add python PATH' tick box during the installation).

 Make sure you have installed pydub module on your computer.
 You can install it via command prompt with :